 About Jenie Thai

 When you meet her, Jenie Thai is composed, pleasant, amiable, friendly, and — she won’t like the word but you have to live with it — sweet.
-She has an open face, long blonde hair, a ready smile and an easy laugh.
+She has an open face, long hair, a ready smile and an easy laugh.

 And she is also tough, and gritty, and plays barrelhouse piano steeped in the blues — and if that wasn’t enough to get your head around, she also writes and sings tough and tender ballads, direct from her heart to yours.

-There’s a new album, Night on Fire, to be released on Sept 28, 2018 and — while she now calls Toronto home — she lives on the road, and there’s dust on her shoes, love in her heart, and a whole lot of music in her soul.
+There's a new album, Night on Fire, with a sold out show at Toronto's Hugh's Room and — while she now calls Toronto home — she lives on the road, and there’s dust on her shoes, love in her heart, and a whole lot of music in her soul.

 OK, enough of that.
 What’s her story?